Hallelujah78/explosion-framer-motion/DEVNOTES.md

   - change the t value
   - change the number of elements and the grid structure
   - border radius, rotation, etc
-- look at canvas, set portions of an image to the background of each element, then we have an exploding picture